ministryofjustice/et-full-system/README.md

 ```

-cd et-full-system
 ./bin/dev/test_server up

 ```

-and wait for a message like this from docker
+and wait for a message like this from docker (it takes a while - it has 4 applications to build so you will see 4 sets of gemsets building, migrations running etc..)

 ```
 Passenger core running in multi-application mode